UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 Under the **Genes and Gene Predictions** section, find the *GENCODE v24* drop-down menu and click the arrow next to the word 'hide'.
 Change this to 'full' and hit one of the `refresh` button you can see scattered across the page.
 Now the transcripts will appear again in a less cluttered display.
-Under the hood, the browser has used this information saved as a `BED` file, which enables us to define genomic regions in a conventient *tab-delimited* format.
+Under the hood, the browser has used this information saved as a `BED` file, which enables us to define genomic regions in a convenient *tab-delimited* format.
 We'll look at these in more detail soon.

 As well as showing the transcript structure, we can also show simple genomic features like a SNP, so let's look for the **Variation** region down the page a little, then set the *Common SNPs(150)* track to *full* as well.